 I also use the edges of the windows as shelves to hold nicknacks, books, and other art pieces.

 You’ll notice quite a few ampersats (@ signs) around my office.
 I absolutely love them.
 For me, as a web designer, they are the best form of monogram.
+I’ve had to look into Crate Hire to store some of my office supplies that I no longer need.
+I’ve got so much stuff though!

 In my office, I also have a nice credenza that houses most of my reference materials and files, but the top is covered in artistic objects, mostly a wide selection of vases created by, retired professor and ceramic artist, Joe Smith.
 They’re great for decoration and holding my supplies.